duncanskertchly/dm2skin/README.md

 > C:\\Program Files\\Autodesk\\Maya2016\\Python\\Lib\\site-packages\\scipy

-From the root folder copy **dm2skin.py** to your Maya scripts folder.
-Usually this.
+From the dependencies folder copy **Qt.py** to your Maya scripts folder and from the root copy **dm2skin.py** to the same.
+Usually your script folder is something like this.

 > C:\\Users\\\<User\>\\Documents\\maya\\2016\\scripts